tomaallen/Synchrony_Detection-1/README.md

 ## To Do in new fork:
 - clean up RD/src of excess files
+- 3rd party openpose files might be required - need to test this

 - check gitattribute and gitignore files
 	- check with local git etc.